KaiIemsawat/Nextjs-TS-ecomerce/README.md

 ## About

 This is a part of my practice projects.
 The application allows users to login with their google account.
+Then they may add items to cart.
+This is a responsive application.
 This application will be deployed on Vercel osoon.

 ## Links